-Is this the Newton MessagePad for you?
+Apple collectors: Is this the Newton MessagePad for you?

 The Newton MessagePad epitomized this.
 The first-gen device was ever-so-slightly crippled, so it never achieved the marketplace momentum it should have.
 A pre-internet device, it would have benefited immeasurably from connectivity.
 That is exactly what made the iPhone such a big hit years later.

-If you were going to pick up a MessagePad today to see what all the fuss was about, the Newton MessagePad 120 with Newton OS 2.0 is the first model I could give an unequivocal recommendation.
+If you were going to pick up a MessagePad today to see what all the fuss was about, the Newton MessagePad 120 with Newton OS 2.0 is the first model for which I could give an unequivocal recommendation.
 In this way, the device line really was Sculley’s Macintosh.
 As with the Mac, it took a few iterations before Apple finally nailed the formula.

-In 1995, a MessagePad 120 cost $599, with an extra $109 for the operating system upgrade.
+In 1995, a Newton MessagePad 120 cost $599, with an extra $109 for the operating system upgrade.
 Today, you could probably pick one up for a hundred bucks (or even less if you’re lucky).